HeyPublisher/heypublisher-submission-manager/readme.txt

   + Removed all calls to old XML endpoint `api/v1/submissions/fetch_pending_submissions` as it's been replaced by JSON endpoint `api/publishers/:id/submissions`
 + Removed old `Loudlever` class and all references to it.
 Relevant code was replaced by `Base` class a while ago.
 + Plugin build date display on statistics page was using the date of upgrade, not date of plugin build, so fixed this.
-+ **NOTE:** Server support for plugin versions older than 2.8.0 has been removed.
++ **NOTE:** HeyPublisher support for plugin versions older than 2.8.0 has been removed.
 Users of versions older than 2.8.0 will receive an upgrade notice and functionality will be limited.

 = 3.2.1 =
 + Released: 2021-06-26